ullibniss/INNO-Networks-Engineering/INR_3rd_lab_Fedorov_Alexey.md

 ## 1.{a,b,c,d} Select a virtual switching solution that you would like to try.
 For example (Mikrotik, vyos, Cumulus VX).

-I've read instructions.
-Decided to use Mikrotik.
-Made a snapshot.
+I’ve read the instructions.
+I will use MikroTik.
+I’ve made a snapshot.

 # Task 2 - VLANs

 ## 2.a Change the topology of your network to as follows, and make the necessary configurations.

-I fully prepared topology:
+I have fully prepared the topology:

 ![image](https://github.com/user-attachments/assets/3811d487-f267-412e-bb97-4d5a890c0199)

 ## 2.b Configure the switches and make sure you have connectivity between the hosts.

-I configured switches, let's ensure connectivity:
+I have configured the switches.
+Let's ensure connectivity:

 `Web` to All: